-- activities.
-If the observed animal remains in the moon pool contact BSEE prior to planned movement of the vessel according to reporting requirements (see Reporting Requirements COA under Reporting of Observations of Protected Species within an Enclosed Moon Pool. - Should a protected species be observed in a moon pool prior to activity commencement (including lowering or retrieval of equipment), recovery of the animal or other actions specific to the scenario may be required to prevent interaction with the animal.
-If protected species are observed during activity, only reporting is required (see Reporting Requirements COA).
-Operators must not take such action except at the direction of, and after contact with, NMFS (see Reporting Requirements COA). - NON-RECURRING MITIGATION FOR THE PROTECTION OF POTENTIAL ARCHAEOLOGICAL RESOURCES: This review indicates that at least two potential archaeological targets exist in the area of proposed OBN and PIES deployment within the Federal waters of the Outer Continental Shelf (OCS).
-The target locations will require avoidance mitigation as listed under separate cover; no OBNs or other bottom disturbance activities may be placed within the avoidance boundary listed under separate cover.
-Your accuracy margin-of-error for placement locations should be added to the listed avoidance boundary, in order to ensure that the area is avoided.
-There are 2 node locations that are currently proposed within these avoidance boundaries.
-These locations must either be relocated outside of the avoidance boundaries or removed from the survey design.
-Alternatively, if you are able to visually confirm that the target is not a potential archaeological site, then further avoidance will not be necessary.
+- e.
+Guidance received and followed from NMFS liaison or stranding hotline that was contacted for assistance: - f.
+Whether activities in the moon pool were halted or changed upon observation of the animal; and - g.
+Whether the animal remains in the pool at the time of the report, or if not, the time/date the animal was last observed. - NON-RECURRING MITIGATION FOR THE PROTECTION OF POTENTIAL ARCHAEOLOGICAL RESOURCES: This review indicates that at least 26 potential archaeological targets exist within the area of proposed remotely operated vehicle (ROV), 3D seismic, and Pressure Inverted Echo Sounder (PIES) operations within the Federal waters of the Outer Continental Shelf (OCS).
+The target locations will require avoidance as listed in the appended avoidance table.
+No operations may be conducted within the avoidance boundary listed in the table.
+Your accuracy margin-of-error for placement locations should be added to the listed avoidance boundary, to ensure that the area is adequately avoided.
+If operations fall within currently proposed avoidance boundaries, these locations must either be relocated outside of the avoidance boundaries or removed from the operational design.
+Alternatively, if you can visually confirm that the target is not a potential archaeological site, further avoidance will not be necessary.
 Guidance for conducting a visual survey is provided below.